2023 Bakersfield Galapagos Conservation Expedition

 Dense Amazonian rainforest, snow-capped Andean peaks, volcanic islands and raging rivers.
 Ecuador is a place of terrifically varied wonders, but for many the most magical are the Galapagos Islands.

-From Quito, you’ll fly to the islands and begin to explore this remarkable archipelago full of different landscapes and wildlife including sea turtles, marine iguanas, blue footed boobies, giant tortoises, albatrosses, frigate birds and much more.
-Participants will have the opportunity to practive Spanish, volunteer with local conservation organizations, snorkel with abundant marine life, and hike active volcanoes, all the while learning about why these islands are so special.
+From Quito, you’ll fly to the islands and begin to explore this remarkable archipelago full of different landscapes and wildlife including sea turtles, marine iguanas, blue footed boobies, giant tortoises, albatrosses, frigate birds and more.
+Participants will have the opportunity to practice Spanish, learn from local conservation organizations, snorkel with abundant marine life, and hike active volcanoes, all the while learning about what makes these islands so special.

 Conservation Expeditions